cristian-guerrero/legion-go-tricks/README.md

 Enabling Steam Color management should fix the issue.

+NOTE, this is **DIFFERENT** from the other method to disable Steam Color management listed below.
+It's odd that there's two separate options with similar names, but it is what it is.

 ### Fix orange colored hue to game mode UI

 Sometimes Steam game mode will have a bug where the color of the screen is slightly orange in tone.